faresbouzayen/serverconfig/Readme.md

 # Use at your own risk.
-Run the script as root with apache2 installed.
+Run as root with apache2 installed.